 In the dry state of Colorado, it is important to think about fireproofing your home for natural disasters.

-In 2012, over fourteen thousand acres in the Black Forest region near Colorado Springs was burned during the biggest wildfire that Colorado has ever seen.
-Due to a quick response from the local fire departments the fire was eventually contained, but cost over five hundred families their homes.
+In 2012, 4,000+ acres in the Black Forest region near Colorado Springs was burned.
+This occurred during the biggest wildfire that Colorado has ever seen.
+Due to a quick response from the local fire departments, the fire was eventually contained.
+This cost over five hundred families their homes.
 Nowadays, there are products out there that you can use for fireproofing your home in the event of another wildfire like the one in Black Forest.
 Barricade II Fire Gel is one of the best out there.
 Recently, this fire gel has been tested and approved for use in an array of firefighting functions.

 Getting your hands on some of this powerful fire-retardant gel is now extremely easy with Aflektos.Aflektos is the leading distributor of Barricade II Fire Gel in the state of Colorado.
 Aflektos is run by Stephen Tivy, a local that is dedicated to helping his neighbors with fireproofing and fire mitigation.
 Tivy is passionate about bringing the community together by bringing awareness to Colorado homeowners on how to protect themselves from wildfires.
 Tivy was living in Black Forest in 2013 during the fire that has left many areas blackened still to this day, therefore he has seen what can happen when homeowners do not prepare for future disasters by fireproofing your home.